chase-west/intern-connect/README.md

 2. Otherwise, open the html files in the browser and refresh to see updates.

 # Contribution
 Intern Connect is an open-source project, and we welcome contributions from the community.
 If you're passionate about helping high school students find tech internships, please consider contributing to our platform.
-Feel free to fork this repository, make improvements, and create a pull request, or giving suggestions of avaliable internships in the [internship-list](https://github.com/chase-west/intern-connect/blob/main/internships-list.txt) file.
+Feel free to fork this repository, make improvements, and create a pull request, or give a suggestion of avaliable internships in the [internship-list](https://github.com/chase-west/intern-connect/blob/main/internships-list.txt) file.
 # Contact Us
 Have questions, suggestions, or feedback?
 Don't hesitate to reach out.
 Contact me at chasewestbuisness@gmail.com